ultimatecoder/ultimatecoder.github.io/_posts/2018-09-29-analyzing-the-behaviour-of-python-function-splice.md

 Last Friday, I was sitting in one of the good coffee shops in Bangalore with my friend.
 Coffee and discussion is the best combination to release stress.
-It was looking like a perfect Friday evening, until my friend stroke with an idea of asking me a question.
+It was looking like a perfect Friday evening, until my friend was struck by an idea of asking me a question.

 “What if I ask you a quiz question?” said by him at the middle of our